ADALabUCSD/DeepPostures/docs/chap2/datasets_and_models.md

 -0.387,0.094,0.956
 ```

-The event label files are CSV files with start time, duration, and activity
+The event label files come from SenseCam annotations formatted as event-style
-code columns:
+activPAL input.
+These files are the ground-truth labels and are shared for hip
+and wrist ActiGraph preprocessing:

 ```text
 "Time","DataCount (samples)","Interval (s)","ActivityCode (0=sedentary, 1= standing, 2=stepping)","CumulativeStepCount","Activity Score (MET.h)","Abs(sumDiff)"